dthain/compilers-fa23/bminor.md

 i x mystr fog123 BigLongName55
 ```

-The following strings are B-minor keywords and may not be used as identifiers:
+The following strings are B-minor keywords (or reserved for future expansion) and may not be used as identifiers:
 ```
-array auto boolean char else false for function if integer print return string true void while
+array auto boolean char else false float for function if integer print return string true void while
 ```

 ## Types